Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: A Black-boxed Vertical Federated Learning Framework with HE Encryption

 where $G_k$ can adopt a wide range of models such as linear and logistic regression, support vector machines, neural networks etc. Let $H_i = \sum_{k=1}^K H_i^k$, then the gradient function has the form

 We refer the party having the labels the \textit{active party}, and the rest \textit{passive parties}.
-In a feature-partitioned collaborative learning protocol, each passive party sends \{$H_i^k$\} to active party, and the active party calculates $\{\frac{\partial \ell}{\partial H_i}\}$ and sends it back to passive parties for gradient update.
-To further protect information leakage from intermediate results, privacy-preserving techniques such as HE, denoted as $[[\cdot]]$, are applied to protect sample-level information \{$H_i^k$\}, and the gradients calculations are performed under encryption.
+In a white-box vertical federated learning protocol, each passive party sends \{$H_i^k$\} to active party, and the active party calculates $\{\frac{\partial \ell}{\partial H_i}\}$ and sends it back to passive parties for gradient update.
+To further protect sample-level information leakage from intermediate results, Homomorphic Encryption(HE), denoted as $[[\cdot]]$, are applied to each sample's communicated updates, \{$H_i^k$\}, and the gradient calculations are performed under encryption.
 The computed encrypted gradients are then sent to a Trusted Third Party (TTP) for decryption.
-This process ensures that only batch-averaged gradients rather than sample-level gradients are available to the passive party.
-See Algorithm \ref{algo1} and Figure \ref{fig:vfl_attach_setting}($A$).
+Specifically, as Figure\ref{fig:vfl_blackbox} illustrated, the following steps are taken.
+1) TTP creates encryption pairs, sends public key to each party; 2) Parties encrypt and communicate the intermediate results for gradient calculations; 3) Parties compute encrypted gradients and add additional mask, respectively, and send encrypted values to TTP; 4) TTP decrypts and send the decrypted gradients back to each party; 5) Each party unmask the gradients, update the model parameters accordingly.
+Note the additional mask is applied to ensure TTP server does not learn gradients from parties, see \cite{Yang-et-al:2019}.
+This process ensures that only local batch-averaged gradients rather than sample-level gradients are available to the passive party.
+See also Algorithm \ref{algo1} and Figure \ref{fig:vfl_attach_setting}($A$).